ndwarshuis/org-ml/README.md

 #### om-elem-plain-list-unindent-item `(index child-index plain-list)`

 Unindent subitem at `child-index` in the subitem at `index` in `plain-list`.
-This will not move the contents under the item at `child-index`.
+This will not move the children under the item at `child-index`.

 ```el
 ;; Given the following contents: